 Micropores are an ideal environment for the microorganisms that make biological wastewater treatment possible.
 Macropores, on the other hand, promote the gas and water exchanges that are essential for effective treatment.

 The structure of coconut husk fragments contains fibers that are interconnected by parenchyma, a natural binder that has a high absorption capacity.

-This unique characteristic gives the filtering medium exceptional stability, an advantage that helps Ecoflo biofilters overcome two of the main challenges faced by on-site wastewater treatment systems: variable load conditions and frequent periods of non-use.
+This unique characteristic gives the filtering medium exceptional stability, an advantage that helps the Ecoflo biofilter overcome two of the main challenges faced by on-site wastewater treatment systems: variable load conditions and frequent periods of non-use.

 Due to their structure, all organic filtering media naturally break down over time.
 This process compacts pores that are critical to the wastewater treatment process and degrades the filtering medium until it is no longer effective.